mikenguyen13/data_analysis/_book/11-imputation.md

 -   Good:

-    -   Maintain the relationship with other variables\
+    -   Maintain the relationship with other variables (i.e., preserve dependence structure among features, unlike \@ref(mean-mode-median-imputation)).

     -   If the data are MCAR, least-squares coefficients estimates will be consistent, and approximately unbiased in large samples [@Gourieroux_1981]